aptech/docs/docs/cmlmt/cmlmt-ug-cmlmt-procedure.rst

 Symmetric Matrices
 +++++++++++++++++++++++++++++++++++++++

-The :func:`pvPackS` procedure "packs" a symmetric matrix into the `PV` structure in which only the lower left portion of the matrix contains independent parameters while the upper left is duplicated from the lower left.
+The :func:`pvPackS` procedure "packs" a symmetric matrix into the :class:`PV` structure in which only the lower left portion of the matrix contains independent parameters while the upper left is duplicated from the lower left.
 The following packed matrix contains three nonredundant parameters.
 When this matrix is unpacked, it will contain the upper nonredundant portion of the matrix equal to the lower portion.

 ::